-The cost of foundation repair typically ranges from $2,000–$7,500, with a national average of $4,500, but it’s a necessary investment to protect your home’s structural integrity.
-A sinking or unstable foundation can cause various problems throughout the home that will only worsen with time.
+The cost of foundation repair typically ranges from $2,000–$7,500, with a national average of $4,500.
+The cost depends on several different factors like home size, accessibility to the foundation, and soil stability.
+Ensuring you have a solid foundation is a necessary investment to protect your home’s structural integrity.
+An unstable or sinking foundation can cause various problems throughout the home that will only worsen with time.
+A 2021 survey showed that 25% of homeowners would rather sell their homes than fix a problem with their foundation.

 The table below shows what you can expect for different price ranges according to the scope of your foundation repair projects.